Electric Car Sharing In the River City

 - Not otherwise restricted

-- No restricted zones (i.e., loading, handicapped, events, parking lots, private spaces)
+- No yellow, red, blue, green parking spots (i.e., no restricted zones such as loading, handicapped, events, parking lots, private spaces).

 How do I charge an Electric Gig?